metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Required:

 - `name` (String) Name is the device name
-- `type` (String) Type indicated the type of input device.
-Supported values: tablet.
+- `type` (String) Type indicated the type of input device.Supported values: tablet.

 Optional:

-- `bus` (String) Bus indicates the bus of input device to emulate.
-Supported values: virtio, usb.
+- `bus` (String) Bus indicates the bus of input device to emulate.Supported values: virtio, usb.

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--interfaces"></a>